kangyuuuuf/notefile/README.md

 # notefile

-These are the class notes created by Kangyu Feng, a student at the University of Illinois.:smiley:
+These are the class notes created by Kangyu Feng, a junior student majoring in computer science at the college of engineering at the University of Illinois.:smiley:

+ :school: University of Illinois at Urbana-Champaign:corn:, Bachelor, Computer Science

+:round_pushpin: Champaign

+:house: Shanghai

 #### Outside Course